Skip to Calculator

 Linen

-Linen is stiffer than cotton and can be more difficult to cut cleanly — the looser weave frays aggressively.
+Linen is stiffer than cotton and can be harder to cut cleanly because the looser weave frays aggressively.
 You'll need to finish raw edges immediately or use French seams.
 It doesn't ease around curves as readily as cotton, which makes tailored garment sewing more challenging.

 On the plus side: linen presses beautifully and gets softer with each wash and wear.
-A linen garment you buy today will feel better in five years than the day you made it.
+A linen garment you make today will feel better in five years than the day you stitched it.
 The wrinkles that frustrate some sewists are considered part of linen's character by others.

 Best for: Curtains, table linens, summer clothing, tote bags, and anything where a relaxed, textured finish is desirable.